-promote fellowship and dialogue between UK Buddhists, to facilitate co-operation in matters of common interest and to work in harmony with Buddhist and likeminded organizations – for example the European Buddhist Union and Inter Faith Network UK
+promote fellowship and dialogue between UK Buddhists, to facilitate co-operation in matters of common interest and to work in harmony with Buddhist and like-minded organisations, such as the European Buddhist Union and Inter Faith Network for the UK.

 The NBO is a charity where decisions are taken by an Executive Committee composed of members from a broad range of Buddhist traditions.